shambhavipriyam/covid_communityMH/index.md

 _Disclaimer: This document is managed by [what_a_sham](https://www.instagram.com/what_a_sham/), who is not a mental health care professional.
 This is a community project to help citizens in a time of need.
 This document contains a compilation of links, and material from cited sources.
-If you want to help expand or improve this please get in touch with @what_a_sham [(Instagram)](https://www.instagram.com/what_a_sham/) or send a pull request ([Github](https://github.com/shambhavipriyam/covid_communityMH))._
+If you want to help expand or improve this please get in touch with [what_a_sham](https://www.instagram.com/what_a_sham/) through Instagram or send a pull request ([Github](https://github.com/shambhavipriyam/covid_communityMH))._

 ## If you are in need of immediate help